Indian Election Officials Challenges Critics To Hack Electronic Voting Machine

 *gets the popcorn* This should be entertaining.
 I wonder how many meters deep the smoking craters of their servers will be.

 What?
-I guess the colonial mentality still thrives (Score:2)
+I guess the colonial mentality still thrives (Score:1)

 And party leader Sanjay Singh has said he also wants paper ballots for all future elections, arguing "All foreign countries like America, Japan, Germany and Britain have gone back to ballot paper."